Registration for the 2020 SEP application is now open — click here to complete the registration survey.

 - Summer: SEP panel conducts application reviews

-- Early November: Smart Energy Provider Designation released at Customer Connections Conference
+- October: Smart Energy Provider Designation released at Customer Connections Conference

-- Next two years (Nov-Nov): Utilities maintain designation and promote recognition
+- Next two years: Utilities maintain designation and promote recognition

 The Association collects an application fee to partially cover costs associated with processing, examining, and scoring submissions.
 The fee is dependent on Association membership and the total number of customers your utility serves.
 The fee must be paid each time you apply for SEP.